-This is not much of a surprise.
+It is not much of a surprise.
 It is well known that the traffic through proxies can be easily monitored and also there was recent evidence that PPTP VPN protocol was cracked.
-The good news is that there are other VPN protocols that are still secured and (almost) impossible to be decrypted no matter the tracking or monitoring technology.
-Such VPN protocols like SSTP, OpenVPN, or SoftEther are highly available from different VPN providers on the market.
+The good news is that other VPN protocols are still secured and (almost) impossible to be decrypted no matter the tracking or monitoring technology.
+Such VPN protocols like StealthVPN, SSTP, OpenVPN, or SoftEther are highly available from different VPN providers on the market.

 To sum up, unblocking restricted websites in Iran may be a highly risky activity these days unless you use the proper tools and encryption applications.